eraybasar/pesdk-docs/_guides/android/v3_1/introduction/overview.md

 # Overview

-PhotoEditor SDK for Android is a framework for creating stunning images with a nice selection of premium filters.

-PhotoEditor SDK provides tools for creating photo applications for Android with a big variety of filters that can be previewed in high quality and realtime.
-Unlike other Android apps, the PhotoEditor Android SDK allow a fast live preview of filters even when using high-resolution images up to the hardware limitations.
+The PhotoEditor SDK for Android provides tools for creating high fidelity photo editing applications with a big variety of filters that can be previewed in high quality and realtime.
+Unlike other Android apps, the PhotoEditor Android SDK allows a fast live preview of filters even when using high-resolution images up to the hardware limitations.
 It is written in high level Java with Renderscript and allows for easy customization with your own XML based Layouts, Styles and Drawables.

 <div class="documentation__disclaimer">
 <h4>License Terms</h4>